 DEBATE LIKE A CHAMPION

 Learn the art and science of debate in a fun and friendly environment.
-Studies show experienced debaters know how to advocate for themselves and others, have excellent memories, and can see both sides of an argument.
-This class builds debate skills through discussion of case studies used in national ethics debate bowls.
+Studies show experienced debaters know how to advocate for themselves and others, have excellent memories, and can analyze both sides of an argument.
+The course builds debate skills through discussion of case studies used in national ethics debate bowls.
 Invited faculty and community speakers provide tips on how to become an expert debater.
-Students who complete the course are eligible for the Provosts Ethics Scholars Program.
-No prior experience necessary.
+This class is ideal for freshman students who have no debate experience.

 Dr. Elba Serrano is a neuroscientist and biophysicist.
 Her interdisciplinary research program focuses on the development of mechanosensory neural systems, traumatic brain injury, and neuroinformatics.
 Students with interests in the physical and mathematical sciences, neurobiology, data science, neuroethics, science policy, research education, and the intersection between art and science are encouraged to contact Dr. Serrano about working with her research team.
-Dr. Serrano has received the NMSU Roush Award for Excellence in Teaching.
+Dr. Serrano is a member of the NIH Neuroethics Division and has received the NMSU Roush Award for Excellence in Teaching.